Coded-To-The-Max/HabitFlow/README.md

 ## 📄 License

-MIT License - see LICENSE file for details.
+GNU License - see LICENSE file for details.

 ## 🙏 Acknowledgments